-Eating for Sport and your Canteen
+Fact-sheet: Eating for Sport and your Canteen

-Fluids & Dehydration
+Fluids & hydration

 Fluid losses during sport occur mostly via sweating.
-Losses of just 2% can impair performance, endurance, recovery, concentration, co-ordination, skill and decision making, and yet, most people will not necessarily feel thirsty at this point.
-Children in particular, whose sweating mechanisms are not fully developed, require cool fluids such as water to help with keeping their body temperature down, especially in hot weather conditions.
+Losses of just 2% can impair performance, endurance, recovery, concentration, co-ordination, skill and decision-making.
+Yet, most people will not necessarily feel thirsty at this point.
+Children in particular, whose sweating mechanisms are not fully developed, require water to help with keeping their body temperature down, especially in hot weather conditions.
 The exact amount of fluid required differs according to factors such as age, weather and activity levels – the Nutrient Reference Values for Australia and New Zealand provide further detail.

 Food & Performance